A Roadmap for Electronic Product Design and Development

 Creation of a Preliminary Production Design

 Several iterative methods are used throughout the preliminary production design stage to improve the product idea and design to ensure it satisfies the necessary criteria for functionality, durability, and quality.
-While creating the basic production design, construct a system block diagram, which specifies each electronic function and its connectivity.
+While creating the basic electronic production design, construct a system block diagram, which specifies each electronic function and its connectivity.

 A microcontroller or microprocessor is needed for the majority of electronics, and numerous components—including displays, sensors, memory, etc.—interface with the microcontroller via various connectivity options.
 Making a system block diagram makes determining the kind and quantity of serial ports and other types of connections needed simple.
 This is a crucial initial step in choosing a suitable microcontroller for your product.